Children's Museum and Theatre of Maine celebrates 100 years

 "It's a way to express yourself while expressing someone else, combine the two to just have some fun," Pines said.

-Sloan Williams is another youth talent, who just at the age of 10 wrote a play.
+Sloan Willows is another youth talent, who just at the age of 10 wrote a play.

-"To choose the type of story is nice, you might write such as a romance or adventure it's just really nice," Williams said.
+"To choose the type of story is nice, you might write such as a romance or adventure it's just really nice," Willows said.